PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Experiments

-\textbf{Analysis of training cost} Our PEA-Diffusion freezes the CLIP text encoder, the UNet, and VAE during the whole training process; only the MLP mapping adapter is trained, accounting for merely 6M training parameters, which is 0.2\% of total parameters for SDXL-based models.
+\textbf{Analysis of training cost.} Our PEA-Diffusion freezes the CLIP text encoder, the UNet, and VAE during the whole training process, only the MLP mapping adapter is trained, accounting for merely 6M training parameters, which is 0.2\% of total parameters for SDXL-based models.
 We employed 64 A100 GPUs to train 70000 steps, resulting in 1600 GPU hours.
 As a comparison, AltDiffusion~\cite{ye2023altdiffusion} trained the model for three stages with nearly 30000 GPU hours, which is $\approx 20$ times our training cost.
-In addition, our method achieves higher performance in terms of almost all metrics and all five experimental languages.
+In addition, our method achieves higher performance in terms of almost all metrics and the five experimental languages.
 We also re-implemented and trained GlueGen~\cite{qin2023gluegen} with the same dataset constructed by ourselves.
 It indeed achieves very low training costs with only 1 A100 GPU for 24 hours, but results in very poor performance no matter for image quality (-0.5 ImageReward score) or language transferring ability.
-Finally, we also conduct other parameter-efficient finetuning strategies (e.g., LoRA and tuning only $W_k$ and $W_v$ matrices of attention layers) and achieve much lower performance and higher training costs, which demonstrated the effectiveness and efficiency of our PEA-Diffusion.
+Finally, we also conduct other parameter-efficient fine-tuning strategies (e.g., LoRA and tuning only $W_k$ and $W_v$ matrices of attention layers) and achieve much lower performance and higher training costs, which demonstrated the effectiveness and efficiency of our PEA-Diffusion.
+Figure~\ref{cost_col} only shows the relationship between training parameters and GPU hours of different methods.
+For more information on model fitting and training data, as well as adapter module parameter variations, please refer to Appendix.